Like Walrasian, Keynesian, Marxian, Austrian models, Steve Keen’s model is provably false. For details see

 It is the defining characteristic of cargo cult scientists that they imitate the scientific method without any understanding.#1

-Every economist can know that the neo-Walrasian axioms#2 are provable false.
+Every economist can know that the neo-Walrasian axioms#2 are provably false.
 Therefore, all “consequences to be derived by logical deduction” are false, that is, the whole analytical superstructure falls apart.

 Faced with manifest failure, every economist has this choice: (i) to do the inescapable paradigm shift and to replace the false neo-Walrasian microfoundations by true macrofoundations, or (ii), to continue with cargo cult science.